yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - INC/EXP Date Range: Income/Expense Categories need a date range to provide a balance.
                       Otherwise they have entries for all dates.
 (Details below)

+        - The 'offset' field (default blank/zero) allows you to enter the number of 'periods' to subtract from the date range you are selecting.
+E.g. if you select 'Last year' (i.e. 'period' range is year) and offset 1, then you will get a range date calculated that includes 'last year' minus 1 (period) year (=end two years ago)
+          >> Offset does not apply to Custom dates, All dates, Last 1 day date range selection(s)...

 - Display Currency: Allows you to display the balance in a chosen currency, or security value, or other format.
                     Disable Currency Formatting: drops any symbol/prefix/suffix associated with the currency.